 10. Salary at or above prefectural minimum wage

 Each prefecture sets its own minimum hourly wage.
-Convert your monthly base to hourly (typical: 8 hours × 22 days = 176 hours) and compare.
+Convert your monthly wage to an hourly amount using the employer's stated monthly or annual scheduled working hours (a common estimate is 8 hours × 22 days = 176 hours/month, but actual scheduled hours vary), then compare against the applicable prefectural minimum wage.
 A salary below minimum is illegal.
 Cross-check against our SSW salary comparison guide.

 11. Salary equal to or above same-role Japanese workers